renachongpq/traffic-prediction/README.md

-# Traffic Density Prediction from LTA Images & Speedbands
+# Traffic Prediction from LTA Images & Speedbands
 Currently a work in progress!
 This is a project for DSA3101 (Data Science in Practice)

 ## Background